tgholmes/Stellar-Stream-Orbit-Project/README.md

+# Stellar Stream Orbit Integrators

 Project completed in semester 1 of year 3 of Physics course at University of Surrey (September - November 2023).

+## Overview

-It aims to understand different orbit integrators, and how their behaviour in phase space reveal a more accurate orbit of stellar streams.
-It does not use real-data, but instead runs a simulation given basic starting parameters such as position and velocity (3D).
-Different integrators are then trialled, seeing how well they conserve energy and accurately represent stellar stream orbits
+The aim of this project is to understand different orbit integrators and how their behavior in phase space reveals a more accurate orbit of stellar streams.
+It does not use real data but instead runs a simulation with basic starting parameters such as position and velocity (3D).
+Different integrators are then trialed to see how well they conserve energy and accurately represent stellar stream orbits.
 Euler and Kick-Drift-Kick are the main integrators being investigated.
-See report document for a write-up of the findings.
+For more details, refer to the report document for a write-up of the findings.

+## Note

-This code was one of my first 'long-term' projects and it is not the most efficient it can be as was a results-driven project that was not intensive on run-time.
-For that reason, I don't feel as if it best represents my coding abilities seen in more recent projects, but it was certainly an enjoyable, and informative, project.
+This code was one of my first 'long-term' projects and may not be the most efficient as it was results-driven and not intensive on run-time.
+While it may not fully represent my current coding abilities, it was certainly an enjoyable and informative project.